Locally Markov walks on finite graphs: Introduction

-For locally Markov walks, an interesting question to investigate is which typical properties of Markov chains carry over to this new setting, and which are lost due to the fact that these processes obey a weaker version of the Markov property.
-One of the central properties of Markov chains is the existence of stationary distributions and convergence to stationarity; for locally Markov walks it is not immediately clear that the particle movement should eventually reach an equilibrium state.
-In Section \ref{sec:st-distr}, we give a positive answer to the question of the existence of stationarity for locally Markov walks, and we show that also ergodic properties are inherited from Markov chains.
-For details, see Section \ref{sec:local-total-walks}.
-We summarize below some of the results of the paper. \begin{thm} Let $(X_n)_{n\in\N}$ be a locally Markov walk on a finite, strongly connected graph $G=(V,E)$.
-Assume that all local chains have strictly positive transition probabilities, and let $Q$ be a stochastic matrix indexed over $V\times V$, whose row at position $x\in V$ is the stationary distribution of the local chain at $x\in V$.
-If $\pi$ is the stationary distribution of $Q$, then for all $f:V\rightarrow\R$ we have
+For locally Markov walks, a natural question is to determine which typical properties of Markov chains carry over to this new setting and which are lost, given that these processes satisfy only a weak form of the Markov property.
+A fundamental feature of Markov chains is the existence and uniqueness of a stationary distribution together with convergence to stationarity; in Section \ref{sec:st-distr}, we establish the existence of stationary distributions for locally Markov walks and in Proposition \ref{prop:ergodic} show that ergodic properties are likewise preserved.
+We also show that, in the limit, the one-step transition probabilities of a locally Markov walk behave like single steps of a Markov chain.